openhab/openhab-addons/bundles/org.openhab.binding.sonyps4/README.md

 ## Thing Configuration

-If you want to control your PS4 the first thing you need is your user-credentials, this is a 64 characters HEX string that is easiest obtained by using PS4-waker.
+If you want to control your PS4 the first thing you need is your user-credentials, this is a 64 characters HEX string that is easiest obtained by using PS4-waker https://github.com/dhleong/ps4-waker.
+The result file is called ".ps4-wake.credentials.json" in your home directory.
 Then you need to pair your OpenHAB device with the PS4.
 Then, if you have a pass code when you log in to your PS4 you have specify that as well.